athibau2/goatnote/README.md

-# Goatnote is our IT&C 350 Project for the winter 2022 semester.
+# GOATnote is our IT&C 350 Project for the winter 2022 semester.
 to run the development server use the command npm run dev

 #Steps to push to github from personal branch